Carl Zeiss Jena Biometar 80mm 2.8 – M42 – Exakta – Praktina

 Carl Zeiss Jena Biometar 80mm 2.8 Versions

-The Biometar was produced both for 35mm as well as medium format cameras.
+The Biometar was produced both for 35mm as well as for medium format cameras (click here for a review of the medium format Biometar).
 35mm lenses either have a Praktina, M42 or Exa / Exakta mount.
 M42 lenses are more expensive.
-35mm lenses are available with a silver all metal finish.
+35mm lenses are available with a silver all metal finish, the early version has a leather focusing ring.

 Both coated and uncoated lenses exist.
 Coated lenses are marked either with a “T” or “V” or “MC”.